 Many collectors class packet-size labels as matchbox labels and collect them accordingly.
 The packet-size label is often known as the dozen or gross label, but quite often the packets on which they are used may contain just half-a-dozen boxes.
 Originally the dozen-size label was affixed to packets of 12 boxes and the gross-size label was affixed to packets of 144 boxes.
 Sometimes, however, a so-called dozen-size label may be used on a packet of 10 boxes and a so-called gross-size label may be used on packets that contain 100 boxes; through common usage they are still known as dozen and gross sizes.

-Such labels are often neglected by collectors, mainly because they are not easy to come by and, because of their size, they are not easy to mount.
+Such labels are often neglected by collectors, mainly because they are not easy to come by and, because of their size, they are not so easy to mount.
 It often follows that a packet-size label is worth more than a similar box-size label, simply because of its comparative rarity; this is especially true for the older varieties.
 A set of box-size, dozen-size, and gross-size labels is a rarity indeed and well worth collecting.
 Such labels should not be completely disregarded, therefore, because, apart from their comparative rarity, they also often contain information that cannot be found on their box-sized counterparts.